 I am currently an Assistant Professor in the School of Information Systems of Singapore Management University (SMU), where I teach and coordinate the Computational Thinking course, as well as lead the research activities of the Web Mining Group.
 Our research interest is in data mining for the Web and social media.
+My research is funded by an NRF Fellowship award, Class of 2016, from Singapore's National Research Foundation (NRF).

 Before joining SMU, I was a Scientist in the Data Mining department of A*STAR's Institute for Infocomm Research.
 There, I helped start and oversee the ARISE project, a collaborative research effort with the University of Illinois at Urbana-Champaign (UIUC) and its Singapore presence ADSC.